IaDrake20/Web-Programming-Final/README.md

 webpage that you jump into the game for username input (no password)

 Main theme and design
-Bottom in combat has buttins, outside is text.
+Bottom in combat has buttons, outside is text.
 Top has xp bar, wealth/score, name, username, stats Use point values for hp, stamina, possibly shift color value with lower values Top middle status, chaos level?